dpwolfe/good-morning/README.md

 ## Pre-requisites

+_A fresh install of macOS is ideal, but not required._

 - Your MacBook must be running macOS 10.14 (Mojave) or 10.15 (Catalina)
 - You must have admin privileges on your MacBook.
 - You must have System Integrity Protection disabled.